 Each marketplace place has a different level of risk, reward, and a penalty for accurate inventory.
 Or the lack thereof.
 Showing an Out of Stock product as In Stock on your webstore, and having someone purchase it isn't going to hurt you too badly.
 The worst case scenario is the buyer gets frustrated and goes to your Facebook page or Google profile and gives you some bad feedback; still not great.

 Now run down that same situation on eBay or Amazon.
 You still have a great chance to get the negative feedback however it doesn't stop there.
 You risk having your seller rating dinged, perhaps showing up in fewer product searches, or having your account suspended for a week.
 All of the sudden your eCommerce business is in the toilet all because buyers were not having a positive experience buying from you.

 Bottom line; out of stock sales happen.
 For the PSS Aftermarket Catalog, we aggregate inventory from every single warehouse for every distributor.
-Even with allowing sellers buffers for overselling we still get reports of shoppers having an occasional bad experience.
+Even with allowing sellers buffers for overselling we still get reports of shoppers buying an OOS product.
 A few Out of Stock sales won't crush you but if you are constantly showing inaccurate inventory it will catch up to you at some point.

 For Private Catalog products, PSS gives you the ability to upload daily inventory or post it to a place where we can retrieve it.
 We will handle pushing it out to the marketplaces daily you just need to get it to us.

 We cover Private Catalog Inventory in a later article.
 To jump ahead to it, Click Here